streamflow-finance/js-sdk/packages/timelock/README.md

     recipient: "4ih00075bKjVg000000tLdk4w42NyG3Mv0000dc0M00", // Solana recipient address.
     mint: "DNw99999M7e24g99999999WJirKeZ5fQc6KY999999gK", // SPL Token mint.
     start: 1643363040, // Timestamp (in seconds) when the stream/token vesting starts.
-    depositedAmount: 1000000000000, // Deposited amount of tokens (in the smallest units).
+    depositedAmount: new BN(1000000000000), // Deposited amount of tokens (in the smallest units).
     period: 1, // Time step (period) in seconds per which the unlocking occurs.
     cliff: 1643363160, // Vesting contract "cliff" timestamp in seconds.
-    cliffAmount: 100000000000, // Amount unlocked at the "cliff" timestamp.
+    cliffAmount: new BN(100000000000), // Amount unlocked at the "cliff" timestamp.
-    amountPerPeriod: 5000000000, // Release rate: how many tokens are unlocked per each period.
+    amountPerPeriod: new BN(5000000000), // Release rate: how many tokens are unlocked per each period.
     name: "Transfer to Jane Doe.", // The stream name/subject.
     canTopup: false, // FALSE for vesting contracts, TRUE for streams.
     cancelableBySender: true, // Whether or not sender can cancel the stream.